Freeport-McMoRan’s Focus on Protecting Biodiversity

 Freeport biodiversity initiatives demonstrate the company’s commitment to preserving the environment around its copper mines and regions, through species conservation, habitat restoration and partnerships for biodiversity.
 In an effort to support transparency, Freeport has committed to publishing Biodiversity Management Plans for four of its sites, which are expected to be publicly available later in 2024.
 The company’s ongoing efforts in biodiversity and nature restoration involve the continuous integration of responsible practices, targeted conservation projects, and global collaboration.
 These actions will contribute to fostering thriving environments around copper mines and will positively impact the regions where they operate for generations to come.

-05 March 2024
+05 Marzo 2024

 • Spotlight